-Author: Paul Recipient: Timothy Date of Writing: c.
+THE SECOND EPISTLE TO TIMOTHY Author: Paul Recipient: Timothy Date of Writing: c.
 A.D.
-67 Theme: Remaining Faithful The theme of Paul's second epistle to Timothy was that of remaining faithful.
-It has been suggested the key to interpreting this epistle is found in the Greek expression su de which may be translated "but as for you" and occurs three times in the epistle (cf. 2 Tim.
+67 Theme: Remaining Faithful de which may be translated "but as for you" and occurs three times in the epistle (cf. 2 Tim.
 3:10; 3:14; 4:5).
 While others might be carried along with the spirit of the world, Paul wanted Timothy to be different.
-Some were unfaithful to their calling to serve God, but Paul called Timothy to faithfulness in the particular ministry for which God had gifted him (2 Tim.
+Some were unfaithful to their calling to serve God; but Paul called Timothy to faithfulness in the particular ministry for which God had gifted him (2 Tim.
 1:3-2:18).
 While others were abandoning their fundamental commitment to the Scriptures as the final authority in matters of faith and practice, Paul again called Timothy to faithfulness to the inspired Scriptures (2 Tim.
-2:19-4:8).
+2:19--0:8).
 At a time when many of Paul's companions had abandoned him in Rome for a variety of reasons, Paul called on Timothy to be a faithful friend (2 Tim.
 4:9-21).